 - Have seasonal factors and promotional products been taken into account?

-To analyses store merchandise display and its relevance to customer needs and company capabilities in more depth, and to help answer these questions, Leafio tools are used to assess the effectiveness of display.
+To analyze store merchandise display and its relevance to customer needs and company capabilities in more depth, and to help answer these questions, Leafio tools are used to assess the effectiveness of display.

 How to evaluate the effectiveness of the display of goods in the store?